ZoneMinder/zoneminder/README.txt

   commencing, and the record will be updated one  or  twice  a minute.

-o     FEATURE  -  The  event replay view now  has  some  basic details about the event included as a header to the window.

-o    FEATURE - Weekday selection in filters is now implemented via drop down selections and not day indices. o    FEATURE - Focus is now automatically set to the username field of the login screen when the page is opened. o     FEATURE  -  The  Fatal debug call now calls  'abort'  to generate a back trace (if enabled).

-o    FEATURE - Added system status view, primarily for use by other utilities. o     FIX  -  Fixed  an  issue with an  sql  error  concerning AlarmMaxFPS showing up when selecting monitor presets.
+o    FEATURE - The event replay view now has some basic details about the event included as a header to the window. o    FEATURE - Weekday selection in filters is now implemented via drop down selections and not day indices. o    FEATURE - Focus is now automatically set to the username field of the login screen when the page is opened. o    FEATURE - The Fatal debug call now calls `abort' to generate a back trace (if enabled). o    FEATURE - Added system status view, primarily for use by other utilities. o     FIX  -  Fixed  an  issue with an  sql  error  concerning AlarmMaxFPS showing up when selecting monitor presets.

-o     FIX  -  Fixed the missing 'images' token in  non-English language files.

-o    FIX - Added missing zone sensitivity preset. o     FIX  -  Fixed  a  problem with a missing  field  in  the sigcontext  structure on some distributions.
-This  caused  a build error when stack tracing was on.

-o     FIX  - Fixed a problem in zmpkg.pl where one of the 'su' tests was missing a quote.

-o    FIX - Removed inclusion of Device::SerialPort perl module from zmcontrol script for IP cameras. o    FX - Added /usr/local/bin to PATH in zmupdate.pl o    FIX - Errors in shared memory access via the perl modules now  invalidate  the  id,  causing  subsequent  accesses  to revalidate the id.
-Previously access would continue to invalid segments on error even if a new valid segment existed.

-o     FIX  - All outstanding 'assert' calls have been replaced by more useful and informative error messages.

-o    FIX - Fixed a problem in some browsers where zone co- ordinates could be defined to have extents outside of the legal range for the size of image. o     FIX  -  Settings (e.g. paths) in zm.conf may now contain spaces.

-o    FIX - Fixed an issue with weekday handling in filters not being handled correctly. o    FIX - Fixed the event stills image view to correct a problem with some broken images. o     FIX  -  Zones  were not being correctly resized  when  a monitor had its dimensions amended.
-In some circumstances this could  result  in  a  zone outside of the  legal  range  and thereafter crashes.

-o    FIX - Fixed a problem with the montage and cycle views forgetting the current selected group if stills views were selected and then streams reselected. o    FIX - Corrected some typos in zmtrigger.pl to do with the showtext functions.

-o     FIX  -  Added more sanity checking in various places  to ensure that zones are valid before processing.

-o    FIX - Increased the valid card channel range to 0-15 from -3.

-o     FIX  - Corrected a problem with zmfilter.pl causing  sql errors when running saved filters that used the monitor name.

-o      LANGUAGE   -   Added  initial  Chinese  Big5   language translation.
+o    FIX - Fixed the missing `images' token in non-English language files. o    FIX - Added missing zone sensitivity preset. o    FIX - Fixed a problem with a missing field in the sigcontext structure on some distributions.
+This caused a build error when stack tracing was on. o    FIX - Fixed a problem in zmpkg.pl where one of the `su' tests was missing a quote. o    FIX - Removed inclusion of Device::SerialPort perl module from zmcontrol script for IP cameras. o    FX - Added /usr/local/bin to PATH in zmupdate.pl o    FIX - Errors in shared memory access via the perl modules now invalidate the id, causing subsequent accesses to revalidate the id.
+Previously access would continue to invalid segments on error even if a new valid segment existed. o    FIX - All outstanding `assert' calls have been replaced by more useful and informative error messages. o    FIX - Fixed a problem in some browsers where zone co- ordinates could be defined to have extents outside of the legal range for the size of image. o    FIX - Settings (e.g. paths) in zm.conf may now contain spaces. o    FIX - Fixed an issue with weekday handling in filters not being handled correctly. o    FIX - Fixed the event stills image view to correct a problem with some broken images. o    FIX - Zones were not being correctly resized when a monitor had its dimensions amended.
+In some circumstances this could result in a zone outside of the legal range and thereafter crashes. o    FIX - Fixed a problem with the montage and cycle views forgetting the current selected group if stills views were selected and then streams reselected. o    FIX - Corrected some typos in zmtrigger.pl to do with the showtext functions. o    FIX - Added more sanity checking in various places to ensure that zones are valid before processing. o    FIX - Increased the valid card channel range to 0-15 from -3. o    FIX - Corrected a problem with zmfilter.pl causing sql errors when running saved filters that used the monitor name. o      LANGUAGE   -   Added  initial  Chinese  Big5   language translation.

-13.2.
+12.3.
 Release 1.22.1
 A   few  important  features  plus  some  minor  enhancements, usability updates and bug fixes.